lguibr/Mimeflow/README.md

   <img src="bitmap.png" alt="Logo" width="300"/>
 </p>

 Welcome to **Mime Flow**!
 This alpha version of our versatile pose matching application lets you engage interactively to practice and perfect your poses across various disciplines, from dance to martial arts, and yoga.
 Powered by cutting-edge technology, it's designed to adapt to your skills, helping you refine your movements with precision.

 ### How to Play:

-1. **Start at the Homepage:** Drag and drop a video file to begin.
-Supported formats include commonly used video types.
+1. **Start at the Homepage:** Paste a YouTube URL to begin.
-2. **Automatic Redirection:** Once the file is loaded, you'll be redirected to the playback page.
+2. **Setup Screen Share:** You'll be redirected to the tracking page.
+Click "Start Game & Share Screen" and select the **current tab** in the browser popup.
-3. **Track and Score:** As you mimic the poses in the video, the system tracks each pose's accuracy, scoring them from 0 to 1.
+3. **Track and Score:** The video will play automatically.
+As you mimic the poses, the system tracks your accuracy in real-time.
-4. **Final Score:** After the video ends, you'll automatically be taken to the score page to view your cumulative score, which is the sum of all frame scores throughout the session.
+4. **Final Score:** After the video ends, you'll see your final score and performance stats.

 ### Origin Story: